Free Will in Ancient Thought

 What is this notion of "willing"?
 Why is it not a notion of a "will"?

-wanting which we no longer recognize or for which we tend to have no place in our conceptual scheme.
+which we no longer recognize or for which we tend to have no place in our

-specific to reason.
+is specific to reason.
 It is the form in which reason desires something.
-If reason recognizes, or
+If

 Consider the attraction to the good first.

-The answer, it seems, is that reason includes a process of forming beliefs about what things are good and for forming desires for these things.
+The answer to this question, it seems, is that reason includes a process of forming beliefs about what things are good and for forming desires for these things.

 If the "attraction to the truth" is similar, reason includes a process of forming beliefs about the way things are.
 This is an assumption which is made by Socrates, Plato, Aristotle, the Stoics, and their later followers.
 They all agree that reason, just as it is attracted by truth, is also attracted by, and attached to, the good and tries to attain it.

-According to "Socrates, Plato, Aristotle, the Stoics, and their later followers," in human beings there is a kind of cognition called "reason."
-(We should not assume that we know what this cognition is, despite the familiarity with the words 'reason' and 'reasoning.')
+According to "Socrates, Plato, Aristotle, the Stoics, and their later followers," in human beings there is a kind of cognition these philosophers called "reason."

 In the Republic, Socrates argues that the soul is tripartite.